Research Project Ideas

 - These might include outliers in spectral energy distribution (multi-color space), unusual variability, correlation between objects…

-- Also other tools for statistical explorations of variability to be explored (e.g. stumpy)
+- Also other tools for statistical analysis of variability to be explored (e.g. stumpy)

 - Others Ideas?